jmuehlig/perf-cpp/README.md

 The perf::EventCounter class offers an interface to add and manage counters, as well as to start and stop recordings.
 Utilize predefined counters or customize counters specific to your hardware.

-&rarr; See the documentation for [single-threaded](docs/recording-performance-counters.md) and [multithreaded](docs/recording-performance-counters-multithreaded.md) recording.
+&rarr; See the documentation for [recording basics](docs/recording-performance-counters.md) and [multithreaded](docs/recording-performance-counters-multithreaded.md) recording.

 ```cpp
 #include <perfcpp/event_counter.h>